Intensive (Out-of-Home) Services

 Emergency or hospital diversion beds are community-based programs that provide a very high level of care and have the ability to divert youth from in-patient hospitalization.
 Typically, youth who do not require around-the-clock medical monitoring can be stabilized in a smaller treatment setting.

-Emergency/Hospital Diversion programs have 24-hour awake night staff, 24-hour psychiatric and in-house crisis back-up, and have the ability to conduct psychological, neurological, and other specialized testing as needed.
+Emergency/Hospital Diversion programs have 24-hour awake night staff, 24-hour psychiatric and in-house crisis back-up, and may have the ability to conduct psychological, and other specialized testing as needed.
 The typical length of stay in these services is one to ten days.

 Screening for Emergency/ Hospital Diversion beds is conducted by the local Designated Agency Crisis Services.